-2.3 Group Chairman -- The ASRC is composed of organizations called Groups.
-The Group Chairman (or other chief executive officer) is responsible for ensuring Group compliance with ASRC General Administration policy and procedures.
+Group Chairman -- The ASRC is comprised of organizations called Groups.
+The Group Chairman (Chief Executive Officer, President, Director) is responsible for ensuring Group compliance with ASRC Administration policies and procedures.

-2.4 Meetings, notices and proxies
+A. Meetings, Notices and Proxies

-2.4.1 Meetings – In accordance with the Bylaws, the Board of Directors shall meet from time to time and will also call for a General Meeting of the membership at least once a year.
-The Board and the membership may also call for extraordinary meetings as laid out in the Bylaws.
+1. Meetings – In accordance with the ASRC Bylaws, Article III, Section 1 and Section 2, the Board of Directors shall meet from time to time and will also call for a General Meeting of the membership at least once each year.
+The Board and the membership may also call for extraordinary meetings as outlined in the Bylaws.